camposantogames/firewatch_localization/README.markdown

 We're making available our full text-string database for this purpose.
 We invite you to localize these, test them out, and contribute them back to this repository for others to use.
 Work contributed back must include the MIT license, found below.

+Firewatch is currently subtitled in English and Russian.
+We have decided to also pursue professional localizations in German, Spanish, French and Simplified Chinese.
+We'll update this README if we add any more official localizations.

 At present, Firewatch's included fonts and layouts do not support characters outside the ISO Latin-1 set.
 We apologize for this limitation and hope that we will be able to remove it at some point.

 All English game content provided here is copyright 2016, Campo Santo.
 All rights reserved.